scaffold-eth/se-2-challenges/README.md

 ![image](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/50eef1f7-e1a3-4b3b-87e2-59c19362c4ff)

-> 🦊 You will need to connect your wallet, by default 🔥 `burner wallets` are only available on `hardhat` .
+> 🦊 Since we have deployed to a public testnet, you will now need to connect using a wallet you own or use a burner wallet.
+By default 🔥 `burner wallets` are only available on `hardhat` .
 You can enable them on every chain by setting `onlyLocal : false` inside `burnerWallet` in your frontend config (`scaffold.config.ts` in `packages/nextjs/scaffold.config.ts`)

 ![image](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/f582d311-9b57-4503-8143-bac60346ea33)

-> 💬 Hint: For faster loading of your transfer page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/pages/trasfer.tsx`](https://github.com/scaffold-eth/se-2-challenges/blob/c18ed9bd202b8614da6775a189937b4facb58929/packages/nextjs/pages/transfers.tsx#L11) to `blocknumber - 10` at which your contract was deployed.
+> 💬 Hint: For faster loading of your transfer page, consider updating the `fromBlock` passed to `useScaffoldEventHistory` in [`packages/nextjs/pages/transfers.tsx`](https://github.com/scaffold-eth/se-2-challenges/blob/c18ed9bd202b8614da6775a189937b4facb58929/packages/nextjs/pages/transfers.tsx#L11) to `blocknumber - 10` at which your contract was deployed.
 Example: `fromBlock: 3750241`.

-🚀 Deploying your NextJS App
+🚀 Deploy your NextJS App

 ```shell
 yarn vercel